Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 |

+Step 5.
+Set up the rest of the options as required.
 For more information about these pages, see the Amazon documentation.

 2. Setting up the external identity provider

-Here, Microsoft Azure Active Director is used.
+Here, Microsoft Entra ID is used.

 Step 5.
 Go to the next step 2 User Attributes & Claims.
 Add a new claim with the following settings.
 Leave all other claims as-is.
 When done, click Save.